4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/01-Hello_World/README.md

 Every language has a `console`, as it was the only way to interact with the users at the beginning (before Windows or MacOS arrived).

-Today, printing to the `console` is mainly used as a monitoring tool, ideally to leave a trace of the content of variables during execution of a program.
+Today, printing to the `console` is mainly used as a monitoring tool, ideally to leave a trace of the content of variables during the execution of a program.

 ## 📝 Instructions: